SongminYu/render/docs/todos/actions.md

   - [x] there is the code mapping id_regions at different levels (line 62 in models/render/render_dict.py)
   - [x] then design the table format for Weijia
 - [x] update calibration target table (fluss gas)
+- - [x] Send slides to RokiG meeting to publish
+- [x] for calibration and prepare for RokiG meeting on June 18th
+  - update energy price and availability tables
+  - re-run the model 2010-2022
+  - upload `final_energy_demand.csv` to drive and send to Songmin
+  - check with Mahsa if we provide results to RWTH beforehand to show the "scenario generator"
+- [x] For JF on June 3rd
+    - update slides to introduce how qualitative input from IBP are used to develop scenarios
+    - show IBP how the scenarios are quantified in the model (show the related tables)
+    - ask them to fill in the data gap